IMfaycel-web/weblate/BACKERS.rst

    * Alexander Schartz
    * aidX

 Do you want to be in the list?
-Please see options on the `Donate to Weblate <https://weblate.org/donate/>`_.
+Please see on the `Donate to Weblate <https://weblate.org/donate/>`_.